Top Tip #6 - Understand academic offences - and how to avoid them.

 Does an SB grade mean I have to leave uni?

-Probably not, but it does depend on how many assessment offences you have been involved in.
+Probably not, but it does depend on how many times you have been found to have breached the academic regulations.

 If it is your first assessment offence your work will still be marked but with all the material deemed to have breached the academic regulations will not be considered for marking.
 A formal caution will be logged on your student record but this will not appear on your transcript of results.